Hopping Hemispheres | Tahiti – Hawaii

 Join us in beautiful Tahiti for the sailing voyage of a lifetime!
-We’ll start in the blue waters of Papeete’s lagoon and sail north to the Line Islands.
+We’ll start in the blue waters of Papeete’s lagoon and sail north across the equator.
 This should be a very fast sail – a reach in in the trades, with warm water splashing aboard and frigates and boobies overhead.

-Just before arriving at Kiritimati we’ll cross the equator, and Neptune will board the vessel to transform the crew into a hardened team of Shellbacks.
+About a week after leaving Tahiti we’ll cross the Equator, and Neptune will board the vessel to transform the crew into a hardened team of Shellbacks.

 - Start: Papeete, Tahiti, French Polynesia